code-423n4/2022-08-frax/README.md

 # Building and Testing

-- First copy `.env.sample` to `.env` and fill in archival node URLs as well as a mnemonic (hardhat only)
+- First copy `.env.example` to `.env` and fill in archival node URLs as well as a mnemonic (hardhat only)
 - To download needed modules run `npm install`
 - This repository contains scripts to compile and test using both Hardhat and Foundry
 - To run foundry tests you will need to [make sure foundry is installed](https://book.getfoundry.sh/getting-started/installation)